 Review: 'Berkeley Dance Project 2018' at Playhouse, U.C.
 Berkeley

-“Set to music alternating between gunshot-like sounds and orchestral arrangements, “Peel” addresses Tang’s experience of an abusive relationship.
-And it begins and ends with water, a metaphor for cleansing but also a brilliant expansion of Tang’s range of motion.
-The falling droplets reach a radius of five feet around her.
-We are reminded of Beyoncé’s 2016 Black Entertainment Television Awards performance of ‘Freedom’”
+“‘Peel' addresses Tang’s experience of an abusive relationship.
+And it begins and ends with water, a metaphor for cleansing but also a brilliant expansion of Tang’s range of motion.”

 I am a founding member of Missing Justice: Justice for Missing and Murdered Indigenous Women, a Montreal-based grassroots solidarity collective that works to eliminate violence and discrimination against Indigenous women living in Québec.
 Indigenous women make up less than 5% of the total population of Canada, yet constitute 24% of its homicide victims.
 On the left is a photograph I took of Tiffany Morrison’s mother at the vigil held on the three-year anniversary of her daughter’s disappearance.
 Tiffany’s body was found just a few months later; she is survived by her mother and daughter.
 This image links to an article I wrote for the Swedish publication Feministiskt Perspektiv.